What we covered here

 Trump says Omar and Tlaib should be sent "back from where they came”

 President Donald Trump lashed out at Reps.
-Ilhan Omar and Rashida Tlaib after they repeatedly yelled at him during his State of the Union address, saying the two Democrats “look like they should be institutionalized” and and that “we should send them back from where they came.”
+Ilhan Omar and Rashida Tlaib after they repeatedly yelled at him during his State of the Union address, saying the two Democrats “look like they should be institutionalized” and that “we should send them back from where they came.”

 “When people can behave like that, and knowing that they are Crooked and Corrupt Politicians, so bad for our Country, we should send them back from where they came — as fast as possible,” Trump wrote in an insult-laden Truth Social post.